Andrew Kishore

 Andrew Kishore Kumar Baroi (widely known as Andrew Kishore, 4 November 1955 – 6 July 2020) was a Bangladeshi playback singer.
-He is considered as the "Playback King" of Bangladesh music industry who sang more than 15 thousands songs.
-He sang for more than 100 Bangladeshi films.
+He is considered the "Playback King" of Bangladesh for his contributions to the music industry of classic dhaliwood era.
+He worked in more than 100 films, where he was the lead playback singer in more than 15 thousand songs.
+He also judged in a popular reality TV show called Bangladeshi Idol.